Breakfast by country: Korea

 Traditionally, Korean breakfasts consist mainly of rice and soup dishes.
 These can include small amounts of fish or beef, and some form of broth, stew or porridge.
 Like all Korean meals, breakfast is usually served with banchan, or side dishes consisting of kimchi, Gyeran-jjim (steamed eggs) and tofu.

+Levant

+Levantine breakfasts are renowned for their diversity and nutritional value, serving as a wholesome start to the day in the Levant region, which includes countries such as Lebanon, Syria, Jordan, Israel and Palestine.
+These meals reflect the rich culinary traditions and cultural heritage of the area.

+One of the most iconic dishes of a Levantine breakfast is the Manakish.
+This traditional flatbread comes in a variety of flavors, ranging from the classic Za'atar topping to the rich, creamy nabulsi cheese.
+Typically served hot and fresh from the oven, manakish offers a satisfying and flavorful breakfast option, deeply rooted in the region's culinary heritage.